 What – what about that population? (that they’re stressed and don’t eat well as a result)

 Where – what geographical area are you focusing on? (e.g. Canada)

 When – what time period will you focus on? (e.g. last twenty years)

 Why – why does this topic matter?
-What does it have to do with your assignment/course? (e.g. if you can’t answer all 5W’s you will need to do more background research first!
+What does it have to do with your assignment/course? (e.g. you’ve had lectures on the impact of stress on eating habits, and university students are a subset of the population under a high level of stress).
+Note: If you can’t answer all 5W’s you will need to do more background research first!

 - Then ask yourself ‘How’?

 This is the “measurable” part of your SMART question (How are X and Y related; How does X influence Y)

 Asking the question HOW about your 5W’s can often help you develop a great research question!
 How does stress affect the eating habits of university students in Canada?

 And, just in case they’re helpful, here are some common types of research questions (Note: these ideas aren’t mine so please cite the original author, reference below)!

 - Definitions (While many people think X is a Y, can it better thought of as a Z?)